Kotlin/kotlinx.serialization/docs/polymorphism.md

 To show the static nature of Kotlin serialization let us make the following setup.
 An `open class Project` has just the `name` property, while its derived `class OwnedProject` adds an `owner` property.
-In the below example we serialize `data` variable with a static type of `Project` that is initialized with an instance of `OwnedProject` at runtime.
+In the below example, we serialize `data` variable with a static type of `Project` that is initialized with an instance of `OwnedProject` at runtime.

 ```kotlin